- Jan 12, 2018

 The easiest and most popular branding trick is to incorporate your TLD as part of your site’s name.
 Take driftaway.coffee, for example.
 It’s a short, simple name that’s made even more memorable thanks to its TLD.

 The novelty factor also comes into play here, because a lot of people don’t expect .coffee domains to exist.
 Therefore, the choice makes your site both memorable and interesting.
 Plus, you can often snag these types of TLDs for cheap, as we mentioned earlier.
+You can also get create by using a unique, premium TLD!

 If you decide to go this route, here are three tips to ensure that you choose well: